RasaHQ/financial-demo/README.md

 ## Testing the bot

-You can test the bot on the test conversations by running  `rasa test`.
+You can test the bot on the test conversations by:

+- start duckling
+- running  `rasa test`.

-This will run [end-to-end testing](https://rasa.com/docs/rasa/user-guide/testing-your-assistant/#end-to-end-testing) on the conversations in `tests/conversation_tests.md`.
+This will run [end-to-end testing](https://rasa.com/docs/rasa/user-guide/testing-your-assistant/#end-to-end-testing) on the conversations in `tests/test_stories.yml`.

-Note that if duckling is running when you do this, you'll probably see some "failures" because of entities; that's ok!
-Since duckling entity extraction is not influenced by NLU training data, and since the values of `time` entities depend on when the tests are being run, these have been left unannotated in the conversation tests.
+All tests must pass.

 ## Rasa X Deployment

-To [deploy financial-demo](https://rasa.com/docs/rasa/user-guide/how-to-deploy/), it is highly recommended to make use of the [one line deploy script](https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/) for Rasa X. As part of the deployment, you'll need to set up [git integration](https://rasa.com/docs/rasa-x/installation-and-setup/integrated-version-control/#connect-your-rasa-x-server-to-a-git-repository) to pull in your data and configurations, and build or pull an action server image.
+To [deploy financial-demo](https://rasa.com/docs/rasa/user-guide/how-to-deploy/), it is highly recommended to make use of the [one line deploy script](https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/) for Rasa X.

+As part of the deployment, you'll need to set up [git integration](https://rasa.com/docs/rasa-x/installation-and-setup/integrated-version-control/#connect-your-rasa-x-server-to-a-git-repository) to pull in your data and configurations, and build or pull an action server image.

 ## Action Server Image

 You will need to have docker installed in order to build the action server image.
 If you haven't made any changes to the action code, you can also use the [public image on Dockerhub](https://hub.docker.com/r/rasa/financial-demo) instead of building it yourself.

 See the Dockerfile for what is included in the action server image,